 At a Crossroads Diner

-Somehow I have found myself watching and reviewing a selection of Christian cinema recently and let me just say it has been an eye opening experience.
-No I am not saying I have had an epiphany but my eyes have been opened to what current Christian cinema is and it is very different to the few Christian movies I watched when I was a teenager.
+"The Encounter" is a Christian movie and somehow I have found myself watching and reviewing a few Christian movies recently and let me just say it has been an eye opening experience.
+In doing so my eyes have been opened to what current Christian cinema is like and it is very different to the few Christian movies I watched when I was a teenager.
 The acting is better, the production values are better, the preachy nature is more often than not better controlled and on whole they are a lot more entertaining and watchable, that is if you are willing to give them a try.

 Now the thing about most Christian movies is that they tend not be aimed at the masses but made for those who are already Christians.
 And that is the case of "The Encounter" as it isn't subtle in delivering its message about having faith in God to provide what we need and the riches of heaven rather than what we want.
 It is the sort of unsubtle Christian message which those not open to giving a movie a chance will end up likely mocking and not realising that part of "The Encounter" is about being self aware.
 It is also about the charm and the charisma of Bruce Marchiano who gives this interpretation of Jesus an easy going and likeable nature.

 Now I could go on and mention the acting which I will tell you now having been a fan of TNA wrestling took me aback when I realised that Steve Borden, aka Sting, was in this movie and is in fact a born again Christian.
 But here is the biggest and most important thing I can say about "The Encounter" as it does a good enough job to get me past the various things which as a movie fan tend to bug me whilst making me question my own life.
 Whilst some who watch this might mock it there are a lot of aspects to "The Encounter" which are thought provoking and that really took me by surprise.